It can be frustrating when your surround sound isn’t working. Where do you start when you are trying to fix it?

 No Sound in Your Surround Speakers at All?

 If you are just not getting anything from your surround sound speaker system, you have a significant problem.
 However, the solution may be something simple.

 Consider some of these solutions.

-- Make sure the amplifier is switched on: yes, I know it seems silly, but sometimes the answer is the obvious thing.
+1. Make sure the amplifier is switched on: I know it seems silly, but sometimes the answer is obvious.
 Maybe the fuse has blown in the plug?

 2. Make sure the volume is up: did someone turn the volume to zero by mistake?
 Or is the audio muted?